Wisconsin audit finds elections are ‘safe and secure’

 Kaul represents the Wisconsin Elections Commission and its administrator, Meagan Wolfe.
 She was among those subpoenaed by Gableman, who originally said he was going to interview Wolfe, mayors of the state’s five largest cities and other local elections officials in private.
 He later agreed to cancel those interviews for now and accept a limited amount of documents from Milwaukee, Madison, Racine, Kenosha and Green Bay.

-Kaul, in his court filing, argues that the subpoenas are unenforceable under both the U.S. and Wisconsin constitutions as well as under state law.
+Kaul, in his court filing, argues that the subpoenas are overly broad and unenforceable under both the U.S. and Wisconsin constitutions as well as under state law.
 Kaul said the subpoenas are not valid because he wants to interview Wolfe in private, rather than in front of the committee.

-Kaul also argued that the subpoenas were too broad and vague and they were issued in the name of the Assembly elections committee.
-The chair of that committee, Republican Rep. Janel Brandtjen, has said that Gableman is not consulting with her about his investigation.

 Gableman did not immediately respond to a message Friday seeking comment.